-The implicit benefit to the BoC¢ revised stance on the overnight rate is that borrowing rates are likely to remain favourable over the upcoming 12-24 month period, barring unforeseen externalities.
+Echoing our conclusion in the previous quarter, the BoC's stance on the overnight rate likely heading lower in 2020 is positive for the REIT in that borrowing rates are likely to remain favourable for the foreseeable future.
 Management maintains our view that overall real estate fundamentals will continue to be solid as Canada remains a strong and stable economy, and a safe-haven for global capital.
-Near-historically low rates and abundant availability of capital will continue to benefit the REIT¢ deployment of capital.